pixelhandler/peepcode-ordr/README.md

 This list of commands descirbes how to setup a [Oracle’s VirtualBox](https://www.virtualbox.org/wiki/Downloads) using [Vagrant](http://docs.vagrantup.com/v1/docs/getting-started/).
 The [cookbooks](cookbooks) are submodules used by [chef_solo](http://docs.vagrantup.com/v1/docs/provisioners/chef_solo.html) to provision a virtual box.
 The box used in the [Vagrantfile](Vagrantfile) is a linux precise64 box configured with ruby-1.9.3-p194.
 The root (sudo) password for the virtual box is `vagrant`.
 Also can connect to the box using `vagrant ssh`; this will be the `vagrant` user on the box.

-The provision script uses shared folders so the repo on your host system is the same inside the guest box at `/vagrant` as well as `var/www`
+The provision script uses shared folders so the repo on your host system is the same inside the guest box at `/vagrant` as well as `var/www`.
+Included in the provision are installations for nodejs, phantomjs, ack-grep and ack-grep.

 	git submodule init
 	vagrant up